pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 oauth-openshift-64756f8997-hs6cl   1/1     Running   0          94s
 oauth-openshift-64756f8997-z4mxz   1/1     Running   0          2m30s
 ```
-- We can now login to our OpenShift cluster as the admin role to create a group and assign group cluster roles for the developer user
+- We can now login to our OpenShift cluster as the admin role to create a group and assign group cluster roles for the developer user.
 ```
 $ oc login -u admin -p xxxxxxxx
 WARNING: Using insecure TLS client config.
 Setting this option is not supported!